-Underrepresented Communities, for important legal and social services for which broadband access is sometimes required (e.g., to complete forms, register for services).
+Community support organizations (C): The VCBB proposes to include the following entities as Community Support Organizations: local and state government buildings-including town clerk offices, town halls/buildings, or state government buildings that provide essential services (such as a Medicaid, unemployment, or housing assistance)- neighborhood and community centers, and social services agencies.
+These locations facilitate the use of broadband by vulnerable populations, including aged individuals, low-income individuals, and incarcerated individuals, as well as Underrepresented Communities, for important legal and social services for which broadband access is sometimes required (e.g., to complete forms, register for services).
 Such locations also often host summer camps, trainings, and community events that attract Vermonters from Underrepresented Communities.
 Only government buildings providing services or meeting space to the local community will be included as CAIs for the purposes of the BEAD program.
-The VCBB will work directly with local communities to identify relevant locations through the RFI process described in detail in the Pre-Challenge Modification Section.
+The VCBB has worked directly with local communities to identify relevant locations through the RFI process described in detail in the Pre-Challenge Modification Section.